Marist College Eastwood: Sport, spirituality and extracurricular activities

 Likewise, the college annually raises funds for the Project Compassion initiative, organised by missionary group Caritas Australia.
 Various school-wide events and initiatives occur in anticipation for donations and other monetary support in pastoral activity.

 Under the guidance of Sydney Catholic Schools, the school student body participates in the 10:10 Project, a youth ministry initiative that connects them to other schools in the network.

 Moreover, the school actively organises a 'European Tour' within a similar 3-year timeframe.
-With a 'cultural' and 'religious' group of students selected for travel, the college's representatives visit the significant sites of Marcellin Champagnat in France, whilst participating in viewing various sporting events across the western portions of the continent.
+With a cultural and religious group of students selected for travel, the college's representatives visit the significant sites of Marcellin Champagnat in France, whilst participating in viewing various sporting events across the western portions of the continent.
 The cultural group often sends an association football and rugby union team to compete against local sporting academies and schools in the touring region.

 In a similar tradition, an 'Immersion Tour' is often organised, generally for students to visit a disadvantaged country or location within Australia for the purpose of humanitarian and missionary principles.
 However, this annual occurrence was disrupted as a result of the COVID-19 pandemic.

 The college actively organises an annual 'Market Day', where the wider school community contributes consumer items for purchase in a marketplace-like environment to raise funding for a particular charitable or tangible cause.
-Additionally, the school hosts an 'Open Day', where prospective parents can view the contents and characteristics of the college through meeting staff and student members.
+The school also hosts an 'Open Day', where prospective parents can view the college's contents and characteristics through meeting staff and student members.

 Student representatives are often invited to participate in the City of Ryde's Granny Smith Festival Parade, raising publicity and awareness for the local region.